Rubber Molding Guide: Types, Design & Industrial Applications

 Natural Rubber

-Natural rubber is organic latex that is harvested from the rubber tree.
+Natural rubber is organic latex harvested from the rubber tree.
 It has excellent mechanical properties but poor environmental resistance.
 Since it can be used for almost any elastomer application, it is quite a popular material for molding.

 Natural rubber is often used in the automotive industry for gaskets and seals.
 It is also used for rubber boots, shoe soles, balloons, etc. However, it is not recommended for long-term outdoor applications due to its weak chemical and environmental resistance.